DINOTICK/Universal-Bot/README.md

 !pokesearch [Pokemon] -A command that tells you more about a specific Pokemon.

 -Improved ban command.
 It will dm the banned user, sends them an invite link if they get unbanned, and why they were banned.
--A gui for me to control my bot.
-It would let me change the status, turn off the bot, and let me change the command prefix.

 -Music integration for the voice channels.

 # Trouble Shooting